alan-sims/traffic_psychology/docs/highway_tailgating.md

 4. **Speed detection** - A white van similar to those used as police radar speed detection vehicles

 > [!NOTE]
-> Would be good to add pictures to these
+> Would be good to add pictures of these

 ## Traffic Behavior